pawelmhm/pawelmhm.github.io/_posts/2015-02-08-creating-realtime-scraper.markdown

 [2015-02-15 19:20:37,528: INFO/MainProcess] Received task: stack_scrap.questions[bba18f4d-ada6-4efa-a490-7fa1e355223d]

 {% endhighlight %}
-If you open mongo shell and check yout 'questions' colletion in 'stack_questions' database you'll see new posts inserted.
+If you open mongo shell and check yout 'questions' collection in 'stack_questions' database you'll see new posts inserted.

 ## Create web app
-so we have a script that pings Stack Overflow and checks if there are new questions in xml feed.
+We now have a script that pings Stack Overflow and checks if there are new questions in xml feed.
 Now time to actually display results in a browser.